bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 ### What you need to know

 - How to create a FormControl (you learned this in the section above! ✔️)
+- How to use `formControl` directive in the dom
 - How to create a FormGroup (you learned this in the section above! ✔️)
 - How to use FormBuilder (you learned this in the section above! ✔️)
 - How to use ngFor (you learned this in the Creating Components section! ✔️)